allenai/scruples/readme.md

 Setup
 -----
-This project requires Python 3.7.
+This project requires Python 3.7, and was tested with Python 3.7.6 specifically.
 To setup the project:

   1. Make sure you have the MySQL client (on ubuntu):

          sudo apt-get install libmysqlclient-dev

+  2. Upgrade pip:

+         pip install --upgrade pip

-  2. Install [PyTorch][pytorch] using the directions on their site.
+  3. Install [PyTorch][pytorch] using the directions on their site.
+  4. Install the package requirements:

+         pip install -r requirements.txt

-  3. Install this repository:
+  5. Install this repository:

          pip install --editable .

-  4. Download the english model for spacy:
+  6. Download the english model for spacy:

          python -m spacy download en

-  5. (optional) Run the tests to make sure that everything is working.
+  7. (optional) Run the tests to make sure that everything is working.
 They'll take about 5 minutes to complete, or you can pass the `--skip-slow` (`-s`) option to run a smaller, faster test suite: